mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 #=> ["I", "want", 4, "pets", "but", "only", "have", 3]
 ```

-Then create a method that updates the ages in the hash.
+Two years have passed since I made `my_family_pets_ages`, so the ages need to be updated.
+I want the original data to change since I can't travel back in time.
 For Example:

 ```ruby
 my_hash_modification_method(my_family_pets_ages, 2)